neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 	methods in an aspect class as anchors for pointcut declarations.

 Pointcut expression
-	A poincut expression is the condition under which a join point should match.
+	A pointcut expression is the condition under which a join point should match.
 	It may, for example, define that join points only match on the execution of a (target-) method with a certain name.
 Pointcut expressions are used in pointcut- and advice declarations.